-Whereas, the increased appropriations will not cause the fund balance in any of the funds to go below the policy mandated thresholds, with the exception of the youth recreation fund, as that fund was created in 2017 and has not has sufficient time to accumulate fund balance and;
+Whereas, the increased appropriations will not cause the fund balance in the general fund to go below the policy mandated thresholds.

-Now therefore, be it resolved that the City Council of the City of Pontiac approves the budget amendment for the fiscal year 2018-2019 as requested by the Mayor and detailed in the attachment labeled exhibit A.
+Now therefore, be it resolved that the City Council of the City of Pontiac approves the budget amendment in the amount of \$3,550,000 for the fiscal year 2018-2019 for the Phoenix Center litigation payment as requested by the Mayor and detailed in the attachment labeled exhibit A.